 Section I: Management’s Discussion and Analysis

 Section I provides an overview of the Department’s performance and financial information.
-It introduces the vision and mission of the Department, includes a brief history, and describes the agency’s organizational structure.
+It introduces the mission of the Department, includes a brief history, and describes the agency’s organizational structure.
 This section briefly highlights the Department’s goals, its focus on developing priorities, and provides an overview of major program areas.
-The section also highlights the agency’s financial results, and provides management’s assurances on the Department’s internal controls.
+The section also highlights the agency’s financial results and provides management’s assurances on the Department’s internal controls.

 Section II: Financial Section